-Here are my spring tips for giving your home that “Wow” factor to attract the most buyers:
+Here are some spring tips for giving your home that “wow” factor to attract the most buyers:

 Your lawn should be neatly cut and edged and fertilized if it needs it.
-I know that when it starts to get hot, it’s a real chore to get out there every week and keep the grass in tip top shape.
-If you don’t have time to do it yourself, consider hiring a lawn service.
+When it starts to get hot, I know it’s a real chore to get out in the heat every week.
+If you don’t have time to keep your lawn in tip-top shape yourself, consider hiring a lawn service.

 Shrubs and Tree Care

-All of your shrubbery should be trimmed back to give a view of the house.
+All of your shrubberies should be trimmed back to give a view of the house.
 Who wants to buy a home that they can’t even find behind those giant ligustrums and overgrown azaleas?

-Make sure that there are no low hanging tree branches that can block the view of your home from the street.
-Remember, the reason to put that sign in the yard is to attract attention to the fact that you are trying to sell – make sure that a buyers first impression is a good one.
-If the branches are too big for a do-it-yourself job, a professional arborist can take care of cutting and hauling off those larger pieces, without damaging the trees that add value to your home.
+Make sure that there are no low-hanging tree branches that can block the view of your home from the street.
+Remember, the reason to put that sign in the yard is to attract attention to the fact that you are trying to sell – make sure that a buyer’s first impression is a good one.
+If the branches are too big for a do-it-yourself job, a tree care and tree trimming professional or an arborist can be a lifesaver.
+They can handle cutting and hauling off those larger pieces, without damaging the trees that add value to your home.